horros/horros.github.io/_posts/2021-01-26-local-eventgrid.markdown

 }
 {% endhighlight %}

-Quick rundown: For HTTP posts, read the request body as JSON.
+Quick rundown: For HTTP posts to `/EventTest`, read the request body as JSON.
 Line 20 checks if the request headers contain the `SubscriptionValidation` event type, and if so run the `HandleValidation` method.
 The method uses the Parse method from `EventGridEvent` to parse JSON into an EventGridEvent object, and gets the event data (which for subscription validation requests is a `SubscriptionValidationEventData` object).
 The data object contains the validation code (and also a validation URL you can use to make sure the request is valid).
 This validation code can just be wrapped in a JsonResult and returned.

 Let's head over to AzureEventGridSimulator.
 Open up `appsettings.json` and configure it like this: